wasphulud/scraper/README.md

 # Text Search Image Scraper

 ## Introduction
 This repository contains a Python script designed to scrape images from Google based on any predefined text search.
-Initially created to help a friend gather specific images, this tool can be utilized for a wide range of search queries.
+Initially created to help a friend gather logos, this tool can be utilized for a wide range of search queries.

 # Description
 This repo helps a user download google images by providing a list of google queries in a csv format.